 3) Get Morning Light to Set Your Body Clock

 Morning daylight is one of the strongest signals for your circadian rhythm.
-It helps the brain understand that the day has started, which often improves alertness in the morning and sleep quality later that night.
+It helps the brain understand that the day has started, often improving alertness in the morning and sleep quality later that night.

 Even a few minutes outdoors or near bright daylight can make a noticeable difference over time.